Phys09/sigmatech-final/doc/sprint4/sprint4.md

     - SIG-137 Add functionality to invalidate "old" codes
     - SIG-138 Create new schema for security codes
 - SIG-2 [FRONT] As an admin, Jairaj should be able to edit the details of a customer's account by an ID number
+    - SIG-127 Organize admin panel to accommodate new changes
+    - SIG-128 Add fetch to edit endpoint from admin panel
 - SIG-23 [BACK] As an admin, Jairaj should be able to edit the details of a customer's account by an ID number
+    - SIG-121 Extend functionality of admin panel to include inputs for this feature (basic)

 ## User Stories that are SPIKES:
 - SIG-14